mrpandey/particleAnimation/README.md

 # particleAnimation
 Just a cool animation of particles exploding in a big-bang style.

 This project is a small demonstration of Object Oriented Programming in C++.
-Program is split in several class files, each for handling some aspect of program, and finally compiled and linked through MakeFile.
+Program is split in several class files, each for handling some aspect of program, and finally compiled and linked through Makefile.

 #### Dependencies